 This transition is no different when you are implementing software.
 Every day, day in and day out, you focus exclusively on launching the tool.

-Or releasing the product.
+Or you are releasing the product.

 And training the End Users.